-I am a registered secondary school teacher that specialises in digital technology and architecture.
-I have taught digital and architecture project based learning to more than 3000 Year's 9 to 13 students.
+I am a registered secondary school teacher that specialises in digital technology, design and architecture.
+I have taught digital and architecture project based learning to more than 3000 students aged 13 to 20.

 I started working full time in architects offices since 18 years old.
 I continued my architecture studies part time.
 I got my architecture degree's from Auckland University.

 In 2004 I stopped working in architects offices to focus on digital architecture and education.
 Box House is a digital architecture project from 2005.

 In 2006, I created New Zealand Visual Effects, my digital media company.

 I designed my studio to produce high end digital media content for architects, tv commercials, artists, national and international media agencies.